 Category Archives: Sales Enablement

 Last year, we published a blog on what to expect in asset management marketing in 2016.
 The post is based on an interview I conducted with Andrew Corn, CEO of E5A Integrated Marketing.
 During the interview, Andrew and I discussed how 2016 would be the year of transparency and immediacy; the year for asset managers to leverage data to improve segmentation and personalization, create more transparency in the sales process, and provide timely information to every audience, on every channel.
-At Synthesis, we saw these predictions hold true, as many of our clients made significant progress toward improving their content delivery methods through a strategic use of data and content automation.
+At Synthesis Technology, we saw these predictions hold true.
+Many of our clients made significant improvements to their content delivery methods through strategic data and content automation.

 So, what will be the new trends in 2017?
 How will firms embrace data and technology to be even more competitive?